twice154/xr-egopose-pytorch/README.md

 Follow the instruction of [Official xR-EgoPose Dataset Repository](https://github.com/facebookresearch/xR-EgoPose) to download.
 After downloading, open **data/config.yml**, and write your own dataset path.

-# Results of implemented xR-EgoPose
+# Results of implemented Model in terms of Evaluation Error (mm).

 </ul>
 <table>